yafeng/SpliceVista/Readme.txt

 Read and insert gene symbol for each entry.
 Each protein entry will be assigned a gene symbol which will be used to retrieve its known splice variants in the next step.
 This is done by converter.py.
 Command: Python converter.py heavy_testfile.txt heavy

 The first argument is the input file, the second is the prefix of output file.
-You will get an output file named as heavy_pepdata.txt.
+You will get an output file named as heavy_psmdata.txt.

 Step3: Download data from EVDB and GenBank - download.py
 The script in this step retrieves splice variants in EVDB by gene symbol and the translated sequences of these splice variants in GenBank.